LumaPictures/pymel/maintenance/README.md

 ## 9) Make Release and Publish

-  (TODO: figure out if maintenance/makerelease.py still needed, and strip out excess, or port it's necessary bits to poetry.
-At minimum, we want the portions that convert the caches to .pyc.zip)
+  > TODO: figure out if maintenance/makerelease.py still needed, and strip out excess, or port it's necessary bits to poetry.
+At minimum, we want the portions that convert the caches to .pyc.zip

-  - update the version in `pymel/__init__.py` and `pyproject.toml`, commit + push
+  - update the version in `pymel/__init__.py`, commit + push

   - before releasing, make sure to tag the release (TODO: make this part of makerelease?):

         git tag -a 1.0.5rc1 -m "pymel release 1.0.5rc1"

+    This MUST be done to get a proper release, as poetry will read the tag to set it's own version!
   - then make sure you push the tag!

         git push origin --tags